robin174/reigate-delivers-app/README.md

 You'll need a Cloudinary account - this is the CDN that the images are hosted on.

-## Brand Colours for Dulwich Delivers
+## Brand Colours for Reigate Delivers

 #ff48a3
 #3426a6